 Posted on Monday, October 16th, 2006

-Ellen, from the Equitours office was lucky enough to visit Mongolia this year (2005).
+Ellen, from the Equitours office, was lucky enough to visit Mongolia in 2006.
 This remote country still has a heavy reliance on the horse, making the partnership between rider and horse a unique experience.
 Here is Ellen’s account of this amazing relationship.